pradeepradyumna/SharePointHelperTester/README.md

 * [SharePointHelper.Core.3.1](https://www.nuget.org/packages/SharePointHelper.Core.3.1/)

-This package helps you with Wrapper to do certain functionalities on SharePoint using C# .NET code which aren't directly available from [Microsoft.Graph](https://docs.microsoft.com/en-us/graph/overview)
+These packages help you with a wrapper to do certain functionalities on SharePoint using C# .NET code which aren't directly available from [Microsoft.Graph](https://docs.microsoft.com/en-us/graph/overview)

 # Features supported